mrYakamoto/javascript-racer-1-front-end/README.md

 Store this JavaScript in a separate file and use the JavaScript console to debug it and pass in values manually.

+How is your JavaScript going to talk to your to HTML?
+There are many different techniques and libraries to help you do it.
+For this challenge, we suggest using .querySelector() and .querySelectorAll() for traversing the DOM.

 ### Release 2: Binding to Key Presses

 Now we'll make the game interactive!
 Bind to the keyup event to detect